-This is a typical description but it doesn’t describe all of the possibilities.
+This is a typical description, but it doesn’t describe all of the possibilities.
 Other types of displacement ventilation designs involve high volumes of air that effectively fill the room with conditioned air from the ground up, thus ensuring that the air in the occupied zone is freshest.

 Displacement Ventilation System Design For Improved Air Distribution

-Because fabric ducting systems are available in a range of shapes and installation options (not to mention colours and art or graphic designs) there exists a huge flexibility in choosing just how you want to achieve your displacement ventilation system and how you want it to look and perform.
+Because fabric ducting systems are available in a range of shapes and installation options (not to mention colours and art or graphic designs) there exists huge flexibility in choosing just how you want to achieve your displacement ventilation system and how you want it to look and perform.